 Most people who commit suicide have a mental disorder, most commonly a depressive disorder or a substance abuse disorder.

 Many of the warning signs of possible suicidal feelings are also signs of depression.
-Observations of the following behaviors may be helpful in identifying people who may be at risk of attempting suicide:
+The following behaviors may help identify people who may be at risk of attempting suicide:

 Changes in eating and sleep habits

 Unnecessary risk taking

 Increased physical complaints often connected to emotional distress, like stomachaches, headaches, and extreme tiredness

 Loss of interest in work, school, and community